A. Elijah meets Ahab.

 d.
 But the people answered him not a word: There was no objection and no repentance.
 They lacked the courage to either defend their position or to change it.
 They were willing to live unexamined lives of low conviction.

 i.
 Elijah could so accurately see their hearts because he could see their actions.
 Spurgeon explained Elijah’s idea: “I know you are not decided in opinion, because you are not decided in practice.
 If God be God, follow him; if Baal, follow him.
 You are not decided in practice.”

 2. (22-24) Elijah proposes a test between God and Baal.

 Then Elijah said to the people, “I alone am left a prophet of the LORD; but Baal’s prophets are four hundred and fifty men.
 Therefore let them give us two bulls; and let them choose one bull for themselves, cut it in pieces, and lay it on the wood, but put no fire under it; and I will prepare the other bull, and lay it on the wood, but put no fire under it.
 Then you call on the name of your gods, and I will call on the name of the LORD; and the God who answers by fire, He is God.”
 So all the people answered and said, “It is well spoken.”

 a.
-I alone am left a prophet of the LORD: This was not true and Elijah had reason to know that it was not true.
+I alone am left a prophet of the LORD: Elijah had reason to know this was not true.
 In the recent past, Obadiah told him that he sheltered 100 prophets of God against the persecution of Jezebel and Ahab.

 b.
 Let them give us two bulls; and let them choose one bull for themselves: In this proposed test, Elijah was careful to give the prophets of Baal every potential advantage.
 They picked the two bulls, and picked which one they would sacrifice and which one Elijah would sacrifice.